Cloppenburg (district)

 Like the neighbouring Vechta district, it is well known for factory farming, especially of turkeys and pigs.
 These two districts are also known as the Schweinegürtel (“pig belt”).
-The ground is mostly of poor quality.
-The mass import of animal food made factory farming possible.
+The soil is mostly of poor quality.
+The mass import of animal feed made factory farming possible.
 With the help of liquid manure, corn is grown, which is also used for a growing production of biogas.

 History

 The region was part of the County of Tecklenburg in medieval times.
 It was then for a long time (1400-1803) property of the Prince-Bishopric of Münster.
 In 1803 it was annexed by Oldenburg and remained a part of Oldenburg until 1945.
 The district was established in 1933.

 In terms of political history, both Cloppenburg and neighbouring Vechta are, as one of the few historically Catholic districts in an otherwise majority-Protestant state, some of the most conservative areas in Germany.
 The federal constituency Cloppenburg – Vechta is frequently the Christian Democratic Union's safest constituency, winning a majority in all but two elections since WWII.

 The district, alongside neighborging Vechta, have due to their large Catholic population the highest birth rates and lowest median ages in Germany.